As Google Chrome 100 arrives, we tried version 1.0 on Windows 11 to see how far it's come

 Using Google Chrome 1.0 in 2022

-The internet of 2008 was very different compared to what we use in 2022.
+The internet of 2008 was very different from what we use in 2022.
 It was a year when Apple's App Store launched alongside the iPhone 3G, and we were all still trying to get used to browsing the web on our smartphones.

 Trying to play a 4K video on YouTube back then would have been an impossible task, and streaming Banjo Kazooie on Game Pass through Chrome would have been as likely as seeing Mario come to the Steam Deck in a sequel to Half Life.